f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/azure/xc-console-demo-guide.rst

 1. Create credential for Azure by following the steps mentioned in the `devcentral article <https://community.f5.com/t5/technical-articles/creating-a-credential-in-f5-distributed-cloud-for-azure/ta-p/298316>`_

 2. Create a Resource group, Virtual network and Subnet
       i.
-Login to Azure console and search for "Resource groups" ii.
-Click on Create button, select your subscription, add the resource group name and region iii.
-Click “Review + create” and "Create" iv.
-Search for "Virtual networks" and click Create button
+Login to Azure console and search for "Resource groups". ii.
+Click on Create button, select your subscription, add the resource group name and region. iii.
+Click “Review + create” and "Create". iv.
+Search for "Virtual networks" and click Create button.
       v.
-Select your subscription, set the above created resource group name, virtual network name and region vi.
+Select your subscription, set the above created resource group name, virtual network name and region. vi.
 Navigate to IP addresses tab, Configure your virtual network address space and subnet vii.
-Click “Review + create” and "Create"
+Click “Review + create” and "Create".

 3. Create Azure AKS cluster.
       i.
-From Azure console search for “Kubernetes services” ii.
-Click on Create button and select "Create Kubernetes cluster" iii.
-Select your subscription and set the above created resource group iv.
-Fill in the remaining cluster details and primary node pool fields as needed
+From Azure cloud console search for “Kubernetes services”. ii.
+Click on Create button and select "Create Kubernetes cluster". iii.
+Select your subscription and above created resource group. iv.
+Set Cluster preset configuration as "Dev/Test", enter cluster name and fill in the remaining cluster details as per the requirement, make sure to use same "Region" as that of the created resource group, click on next button.
       v.
-Navigate to “Networking” tab and click on "Bring your own virtual network" vi.
-Select the Virtual network created in Step 2 vii.
-Click “Review + create” and create the cluster
+Configure node pool, select scale method as manual and enter 1 as a node count. vi.
+Navigate to “Networking” tab and click on "Bring your own virtual network", Select the Virtual network created in Step 2 and set Cluster subnet. vii.
+Optionally, disable monitoring section and Click “Review + create” and then create button to bring up the AKS cluster.

-4. Select the created AKS cluster and click connect.
+4. Select the created AKS cluster and click on connect button.
 Follow the instructions to connect to the AKS cluster

-5. Deploy Online boutique demo application using the `manifest file <https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/release/kubernetes-manifests.yaml>`_
+5. Once connected to the AKS cluster, deploy Online boutique demo application using the `manifest file <https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/release/kubernetes-manifests.yaml>`_
             i.
 Execute ``kubectl apply -f <your_manifest.yaml>`` (Note: we have slightly modified the manifest file) ii.
 Check the status of the pods, execute ``kubectl get pods``